MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 As AD FS learns, it stores login activity per user (whether in log only mode or enforce mode).

 >[!NOTE]
 >Configuring `ExtranetLockoutMode` to `AdfsSmartlockoutLogOnly` will cause the legacy AD FS “extranet soft lockout” behavior to no longer be in effect, even if the `EnableExtranetLockout` property is set to True.
-This means that users who exceed lockout thresholds from familiar or unfamiliar IP addresses will not be locked out.
+This means that users who exceed lockout thresholds from familiar or unfamiliar IP addresses will not be locked out by AD FS.
 This is intended to be a temporary state so that the system can learn login behavior prior to re-introducing lockout enforcement with the new smart lockout behavior.
+It is to be noted that user may still get locked out by on-prem AD.

 For the new mode to take effect, restart the AD FS service on all nodes in the farm